The Union of Crowns

 The Union of Crowns is the second studio album by British metalcore band Bury Tomorrow.
 The album was released on 13 July 2012 through Nuclear Blast.
 It was produced by Antony Smith and Pedro Teixeira.
 It is also the last album to feature the band's founding lead guitarist Mehdi Vismara before he left the band in 2013.
 It was recorded within the first few months of 2012.
-The album's release was delayed several times by the band in attempts to find a record label who could provide international distribution simultaneously.
+The album's release was delayed several times by the band, in an attempt to find a record label who could provide international distribution simultaneously.

 Upon release, the album received mixed to positive reception from critics.
-With critics primarily praising the album song writing and sonic improvement from the band's predecessor, Portraits, negative criticism stemmed from its lack of innovation and the album is sometimes considered excessive in length.
+Whilst critics primarily praised the album's songwriting and its sonic progression from its predecessor, Portraits, negative criticism stemmed from the album's perceived lack of innovation within the metalcore genre, and an excessive length.

 Background and recording

 The band left their independent labels Basick Records and Artery Recordings and spent a lot of time trying to find a label who wouldn't wish to compromise with the band on the sound of The Union of Crowns.
 The band were encouraged by Artery Recordings, their American label to move and base themselves in the United States but they refused as they had little experience in the country.
 After sending some instrumental demos of new songs to Nuclear Blast records, the band felt Nuclear Blast had a lot of faith in them.
 The whole goal of the album for the band was to rival the standards of American metalcore bands.
 Bass guitarist Davyd Winter-Bates commented on the album target for the album saying "Portraits was about us proving we could do metalcore as well as the Americans, and The Union of Crowns marks the first step towards us showing the world that we can do it as well as anyone."